-- Early Enrollment for the Summer session is mid April 2018 to June 17, 2018. - If you enroll in any course(s) after the fee payment deadline and you did not arrange to postpone your fees, you must pay the enrollment and related fees as soon as possible.
-Please see smc.edu/enroll for more details about the payment policy and payment deadlines - If you postponed your fees, a hold will be placed on your records and will remain until the fees are paid.
-A hold on your records prevents you from enrolling in courses at SMC and restricts access to Admissions Office services such as providing transcripts, issuing diplomas, etc. - If you do not drop a course by the refund deadline, you will be responsible for paying the fees-even if you did not go to class. - See smc.edu/fees for the latest details.
+- Payment of enrollment and related fees for Winter session courses you enroll in is due by December 13, 2017, at 7 p.m.
+If you enroll in any course(s) after this payment deadline, you must pay the enrollment and related fees by midnight the same day or you will be dropped from the course(s).
+Please see smc.edu/ enrollinfo for more details about the payment policy and payment deadlines. - If you do not drop a course by the refund deadline, you will be responsible for paying the fees-even if you did not go to class-and a hold will be placed on your records.
+A hold on your records prevents you from enrolling in courses at SMC and restricts access to Admissions Office services such as providing transcripts, issuing diplomas, etc. The hold will remain in place until all fees are paid. - See smc.edu/fees for the latest details.